Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/aks/readme.md

 If relay traffic is enabled, a dedicated Pod IP can be used to route traffic.
 This method is less common and typically used in specialized network configurations.

 ## 1. One-Click Deploy Sample to Azure
-**This step is optional.** If you would like to test Video Indexer Edge Extention on a sample edge devide this deployment script can be used to quickly set up a K8S cluster and all pods to run VI on Edge.
+**This step is optional.** If you would like to test Video Indexer Edge Extension on a sample edge device, this deployment script can be used to quickly set up a K8S cluster and all pods to run VI on Edge.
 This script will deploy the following resources:
 - Small 2 node AKS Cluster (costs are ~$0.80/hour)
 - Enable ARC Extension on top of the cluster
 - Add Video Indexer Arc Extension
-- Add Video Indexer and Cognitive Services Speech + Translation containers
 - Expose the Video Indexer Swagger API for dataplane operations

 You can read more on how to set up your cloud shell environment [here](https://learn.microsoft.com/azure/cloud-shell/quickstart?tabs=azurecli).